 Real Estate & Business

 Forum - Condos & Co-ops In Jackson Heights

 December 7, 2010 / Jackson Heights / Queens Buzz.
 City Council Member Daniel Dromm, NYS Senator Peralta in tandem with ACCO [Alliance of Condo & Co-op Owners] organized a forum in Jackson Heights to inform people about their rights and responsibilities as condo and co-op owners.

 In addition to the councilman and senator, the panel included two lawyers and the president of ACCO.
 About two hundred people showed up for the event, packing the Jewish Center of Jackson Heights.
 See photos in our report of the large crowd that attended this forum.

 The panel informed condo and co-op owners in Jackson Heights & Queens about their rights, and discussed new state legislation which has been introduced to more clearly define the processes through which a tenant / owner can assert their rights.
-Click here to read the rest of our report about the forum for Jackson Heights condo / co-op owners in Queens.
+Click here to read the rest of our report about the forum for owners of Jackson Heights condo / co-ops in Queens.